makeabilitylab/physcomp/electronics/ohms-law.md

 ![The final solution with I = 90mA](assets/images/OhmsLawBasic_SolveForCurrentI_Step3_ByJonFroehlich.png)

-It's really just that straightforward!
+We did it.
+We successfully applied Ohm's Law to solve for current!

-### Example 2: Solve for current again
+### Example 2: Solve for current again (but with different resistance)

-Let's try to solve for current again with a similar circuit but this time the resistance has been increased from $$100Ω$$ to $$4.7kΩ$$.
+Let's try to solve for current again with a similar circuit.
+This time the resistance has been increased from $$100Ω$$ to $$4.7kΩ$$.

-Before doing anything else: it's useful to think of *conceptually* what happens to current when resistance increases.
+Before doing anything else: it's useful to think of *conceptually* what will happen?

 Current decreases, right?
 And does so proportionally.